michaelgpearce/coinmux/docs/roadmap.md

 ### v0.1 - Functional Prototype

+* Command line available
 * Creates transactions with no bad actors present
-* Works for testnet usage
+* Works on Testnet
+* Support WIF private keys
+* Can specify/create custom CoinJoin URI
-* May have single point of failure (i.e. blockchain HTTP API)
+* May have single point of failure (i.e. webbtc HTTP API) and not be fully decentralized
-* May have external application dependencies (i.e. Freenet)
+* May not be fully anonymous (i.e. IP address leaked during P2P connections)

 ### v0.2 - Functional Beta

+* Graphical user interface available
 * Creates transactions with no bad actors present
 * Works for Mainnet usage for advanced users
 * Remove single points of failure
-* Support WIF private keys
 * Transaction fee calculation use transaction size info.
 * Support multiple input addresses during CoinJoin (proper fee calculation required)
 * Allow single transaction input with value equal to CoinJoin amount to pay 0 transaction fee for rejoining